23 Spots to Stop by on the Popular California Longitudinal Course Pacific Coast Highway!

 Monterey Bay Aquarium announces reopening date

-Suggested places to stay: Wave Street Inn (cheap), Monterey Plaza (luxury)
+Where to stay: Monterey Plaza

 9. 17 Mile Drive